 11.2 Ownership of the Service intellectual property.
 You acknowledge that the Service, including the content of this website, text, graphics, logos, and images, as well as all other Remitly copyrights, trademarks, logos, and product and service names are owned exclusively by us, one of the companies in our corporate group or an authorised licensor (the “Remitly Intellectual Property”).
 You are authorised solely to view and retain a copy of the pages of our website or our app for your own personal, non-commercial use.

 11.3 No transfer of our intellectual property rights.
-This Agreement does not transfer any of our intellectual property rights existing as at the date we entered into this Agreement, nor does it transfer any intellectual property rights which are created or developed on our behalf during the term of this Agreement or otherwise.
-You further agree not to: (i) remove or alter any author, trademark or other proprietary notice or legend displayed on our websites and/or apps (or printed pages of them) or (ii) infringe our or any other third party’s copyright, patent, trademark, trade secret or other intellectual property rights, or rights of publicity or privacy.
+Save as provided for in Clause 11.4 below. this Agreement does not transfer any of our intellectual property rights existing as at the date we entered into this Agreement, nor does it transfer or grant to you any intellectual property rights which are created or developed on our behalf during the term of this Agreement or otherwise.
+You further agree not to: (i) remove or alter any author, trademark, logo or other proprietary notice or legend displayed on our websites and/or apps (or printed pages of them) or (ii) infringe our or any other third party’s copyright, patent, trademark, trade secret or other intellectual property rights, or rights of publicity or privacy.

 11.4 Licence grant.
-If you use our software as part of using our Services then we and our licensors grant you a licence that is personal to you only, limited, non-exclusive, revocable, non-transferable and without the right to sub-licence.
-A “licence” is legal way in which we are able to grant you the right to use something – in this context we use to describe how we grant you the right to use the Service (including its software).
+If you use our software as part of using our Services then we and our licensors grant you a licence that is personal to you only, which is limited, non-exclusive, revocable, non-transferable and without the right to sub-licence.
+A “licence” is legal way in which we are able to grant you the right to use something for a specific and limited – in this context we use to describe how we grant you the right to use the Service (including its software).
 You are permitted to use the software provided by us for use solely for the purposes of availing of our Services pursuant to this Agreement and for no other purpose whatsoever.
-Unless expressly granted by us in this Agreement, nothing in this Agreement shall be interpreted as granting you a licence to use any of our software or intellectual property rights.
+Unless expressly granted by us in this Agreement, nothing in this Agreement shall be interpreted as granting you a licence to use any of our software or other intellectual property rights for any other purposes.

 11.5 Suggestions and feedback.
 If you provide us with any suggestions, feedback or input (“Customer Input”) related to our Services, we (and our corporate group entities) will own all right, title and interest in and to the Customer Input, even if you have designated the Customer Input as confidential.
 We and our corporate group entities will be entitled to use the Customer Input without restriction.
 You assign to us all right, title and interest in and to the Customer Input and agree to provide us with any assistance we may require to document, perfect and maintain our rights in the Customer Input.
 For this purpose the word: “assign” is legal term which means legally transferring the benefit, such as you legally transferring the benefit of the Customer Input to us.